microsoft/Accera/docs/Tutorials/Hello_MatMul.md

 The above code creates the `A`, `B`, and `C` matrices, and calls the function `hello_matmul_py` to perform MatMul.

-Now that we have written the code, we will compile and link it with the HAT package to create an executable file.
+Now that we have written the code, we will compile and link it with the HAT package to create an executable.
 Save this file to your working directory, in the same location as `hello_matmul_generator.py` and the generated `*.hat` and object files.

 #### Build and run